acen20/acen20/Readme.md

 I see web development as a favorite skill to play around with.
 I find data sciences as intriguing and revolutionary.
-So, this profile is mostly equipped with Python and JavaScript
+So, this profile is mostly equipped with:
 ```diff
 + Python
 + JavaScript